sudo-sh/sudo-sh.github.io/_pages/about.md

 ---

+Hi!
 I am a final year Dual Degree Student (B.Tech + M.Tech) in Microelectronics and VLSI Design under the department of Electronics and Electrical Communication Engineering, [IIT Kharagpur](http://www.iitkgp.ac.in/), India.
 I am particularly interested in the field of VLSI, Computer Architecture and Hardware Security.

 In Summer (2019) I interned at the [Qualcomm- Bangalore Design Center](https://www.qualcomm.com/company/locations/india), Bangalore, India in the Memory Design Team and was offered Pre-Placement Job Offer.